Configuration

 rustup default nightly

-We pin the nightly Rust version in rust-toolchain.toml
+We pin the nightly Rust version in rust-toolchain.toml to prevent unknown future changes

 to nightly from interfering with the build process.
 In principle however, any recent nightly release of Rust should